The Highland Center © 2018

 The Bull Pasture, South Branch of the Potomac and Jackson Rivers offers several choices for fishing.
 The Virginia Trout Company has fishing next to their trout ponds.
 For other hunting, fishing or supplies checkout the Chamber's Fishing & Hunting Directory.
 For more information on licenses and seasons this is the VDGIF Hunting webpage and the VDGIF Fishing webpage.

-A new course has opened about 26 miles away outside of Franklin WV called The Highlands Golf Club.
+A course has opened about 26 miles away outside of Franklin WV called Fisher Mountain Golf Club.
 The Homestead Courses including the PGA Cascades course in Bath County were ranked #1 in Virginia by Golf Magazine.
 Some of our guests like to stay with us and visit the Homestead in one direction and drive a little further and visit Canaan Valley for golfing in the other direction, about 70 miles from Monterey.
 Snowshoe Mountain has the Raven Golf Club which reportedly will give you a work out.

 Highland County and a good part of the neighboring areas of West Virginia provide some of the darkest skies in the mid-Atlantic region.
 The Northern Virginia Astronomy Club has excellent maps of light pollution for this area.
 That really dark spot you can barely see on the Virginia map is Highland County!
 We appreciate NOVAC’s efforts to minimize light pollution.